- Politics and Social Issues»

 The Government will seek private investment in the company to draw on private sector capacity and expertise.
 However, ownership restrictions will be established to protect the Government's objective of a wholesale open-access network.

 If the Government does not get sufficient funding from the private sector they will finance the whole deal themselves!

 To turn its vision into action the Government will immediately:

-They have not even done a feasability study yet.
+- They have not even done a feasibility study yet.
 Wait for the sound of retreating feet folks!

-* Fast-track negotiations with the Tasmanian Government, as recommended by the Panel of Experts, to build upon its NBN proposal to begin the rollout of a FTTP network and next generation wireless services in Tasmania as early as July—an immediate start on a nation-wide investment.
+- Fast-track negotiations with the Tasmanian Government, as recommended by the Panel of Experts, to build upon its NBN proposal to begin the rollout of an FTTP network and next-generation wireless services in Tasmania as early as July—an immediate start on a nation-wide investment.

-* Implement measures to address 'black spots' through the timely rollout of fibre optic transmission links connecting cities, major regional centres and rural towns - delivering improvements to telecommunication services in the short term.
+- Implement measures to address 'black spots' through the timely rollout of fiber optic transmission links connecting cities, major regional centers, and rural towns - delivering improvements to telecommunication services in the short term.

-* Progress legislative changes that will govern the national broadband network company and facilitate the rollout of fibre networks, including requiring greenfields developments to use FTTP technology from 1 July 2010.
+- Progress legislative changes that will govern the national broadband network company and facilitate the rollout of fiber networks, including requiring greenfields developments to use FTTP technology from 1 July 2010.

 - Make an initial investment in the network of $4.7 billion.

 - That's the $4.7 billion that was ready to go for the NBN Tender!